Cream1234567890/Calibration-Process-in-Black-Box-LLMs/README.md

-# Calibration Process in Black-Box LLMs
+# Calibration Process in Black-Box LLMs.
 > Given the vague definitions of Calibration methods in recent research literature, we have defined the concept of the Calibration Process.
 It includes three steps: Confidence Estimation, Calibration Error Measurement, and Calibration Alignment.

 :smile: This repository collects recent papers on Confidence Estimation, Calibration Error Measurement, and Calibration Alignment in black-box LLMs.